 The vast majority of security breaches originate from the web.
-Gartner calls the public Internet a “cesspool of attacks” and identifies web browsers as the primary culprit responsible for 70% of endpoint compromises.
 This should not be surprising.
 Although modern web browsers are remarkable, many fundamental architectural decisions were made in the 1990’s before concepts like security, privacy, corporate oversight, and compliance were issues or even considerations.
 Core web browsing functionality (including the entire underlying WWW architecture) was designed and built for a different era and circumstances.

 The very structure and underlying technologies that power the web are inherently difficult to secure.
 Some browser vulnerabilities result from illegitimate use of legitimate functionality: enabling browsers to download files and documents is good, but allowing downloading of files infected with malware is bad; dynamic loading of content across multiple sites within a single webpage is good, but cross-site scripting is bad; enabling an extensive advertising ecosystem is good, but the inability to detect hijacked links or malicious redirects to malware or phishing sites is bad; etc.

 Enterprises have additional challenges with traditional browsers.